 My feeling is that it would lead to a technical elite that would have poor understanding and sympathy for democracy's chief fundamentals, including the give and take of political bargaining and necessary compromises.
 It was Bismark who reportedly said that “politics is the art of the possible,” whose meaning is clear.
 Scientists, on the whole, have become overly practical and narrowly focused.
 It's a habit formed from years of training and a by-product of the academic and research climate they work under.
 Science today likely demands such a mind.

 I am a firm believer in science, but not in the scientist-politician; scientists can do a far better job for society conducting pure and applied research.
-Just as legislators need not be lawyers or businesspersons or physicians, they need not be scientists.
+Just as legislators need not be lawyers or physicians or businesspersonss, they need not be scientists.
 Legislators need to be well-informed persons with an ability to analyse issues and understand the complexities of a subject.
 But it might be good if such legislators would hire more aides who held degrees in hard sciences and engineering, so as to help explain scientific language and ideas in non-scientific idiom.
 That is, if that is already not the case.